stuebersystems/sql.magellan.de/v10/docs/database/views/schuelerfamilie.md

       WHERE NOT SS."Sorgebe" IS NULL
     ```

-## Columns
+## Spalten

-This view contains 49 columns.
+Diese Ansicht hat 49 Spalten.

 **`Mandant`**